From San Francisco to Pismo Beach

 With the detour it was dark when we arrived at Pismo Beach, once famed for an abundance of clams.
 Back in 1957 in an episode of Bugs Bunny, the eponymous rabbit and traveling companion Daffy Duck emerge from a tunnel, into what Bugs believed to be Pismo Beach with ‘all the clams we can eat.’
 The clams are much diminished in numbers now, but there is still an annual festival in their honour, and the city claims to be the clam chowder capital of the world.
 A large clam statue at the southern end of Price Street ensures no visitor can miss the association.

-The Pismo Beach disaster
+The Pismo Beach Disaster

 Soon after I returned to the UK from the trip I was watching the US crime drama Ray Donovan, when I was startled to hear Bunchy, Ray’s brother exclaim ‘Jesus, I moved my fucking family back from Pismo Beach for you, Ray!’
 It’s also been mentioned in Futurama, Robot Chicken and the movie Clueless, which references the fictional Pismo Beach Disaster.